 You are responsible for knowing the regulations and policies of the University that apply to your use of University technologies and resources.
-You are responsible for exercising good judgment in use of the University’s technological and information resources.
+You are responsible for exercising good judgment in use of the University’s technological, digital and information resources.

 As a representative of the Princeton University community, you are expected to respect the University’s good name in your electronic dealings with those both within and outside the University.

 Use of the University's name

 As stated in RRR, “No individual or organization of the University may use Princeton University's name, logos or other identifiers ("marks"), or any marks that suggests Princeton University, or the name of any Princeton University organization, except to the extent such individual or organization has been officially recognized by the proper University authorities or as permitted under trademark law.”
 Deliberate misuse of the name of the University or other trademarks by any member of the University community will be regarded as a serious offense.